 With a forbearance, you’ll be able to pause your mortgage payments for an initial period of three to six months.
-If you get to the end of your forbearance period and can’t bring your balance current, you can extend the forbearance period up to 12 months total.
+If your financial hardship due to COVID-19 hasn’t improved, your forbearance can last a total of 12 months.
+Depending on the owner of your loan, you may have additional months available beyond the 12 months.
 Before your forbearance plan ends, we’ll work with you to reevaluate your situation and figure out what’s next.

 What happens after a forbearance?

 At the end of your forbearance period, your monthly payments will start back up again like normal.
 At that point, we’ll need to figure out a way for you to pay back any payments you missed.
 You may have at least one of these solutions available, based on your financial situation at the end of the forbearance and depending on what the owner of your loan is offering:

 - Move some or all of the amounts owed to the end of your loan.